 PALS only focuses on softball and we understand what players are looking for in a league.
-We offer USA registered and/or trained umpires, equipment (including wooden and metal bats), and compiled offensive statistics for each team.
-The season’s League Champions receive championship t-shirts, a trophy, and a plaque.
+We offer USA registered and/or trained umpires and equipment (including wooden bats for men and composite bats for women).
+The season’s League Champions receive long sleeve championship t-shirts, a trophy, and a plaque.

 At PALS, teams are encouraged to socialize both on and off the field and we promote an atmosphere of good sportsmanship.
-We offer sponsor bar specials as well as social events and celebrations at the beginning and end of each season, complete with personalized softball cards for all players and end-of-season awards.
+We offer celebrations at the beginning and end of each season and end-of-season awards.

 PALS supports a range of non-profit organizations committed to local and international causes through monetary donations, in-kind contributions, and volunteer efforts.
 A portion of league fees are donated to charity each season and we also collect additional monetary and in-kind donations from our very generous players at the field every week and at our end of the season parties.
 In July of 2019, we offered our very first softball service trip to Belize.

 This is a wooden bat league for men.
 Men are not permitted to use any aluminum, metal, or composite bats.
 Women are welcome to use USA (formerly ASA) approved bats (you can view the list here).
 Composite bats with a 2000 or higher ASA stamp are allowed; as a reminder, the USA banned bats in the last column of the list ARE NOT eligible.
 Metal cleats are not permitted.

-We currently offer two leagues: Monday and Tuesday nights.
+We currently offer three leagues: Monday, Tuesday, and Thursday nights.
 We offer two seasons per year, with the first season starting at the end of March.
 Games are held from 6pm to 10pm.

 All games are held at Mill Creek playground in West Philadelphia (48th and Brown).
 There is ample free street parking.